Healthcare Insights

 What is the payor mix breakdown by hospital type?

-The highest percentage of Medicaid and private/self-pay patient days are at psychiatric hospitals.
-Critical access and rehabilitation hospitals have more than half of their patient days coming from Medicare beneficiaries.
+The highest percentage of Medicaid and commercial/private/self-pay patient days are at psychiatric hospitals.
+Rehabilitation hospitals have more than half of their patient days coming from Medicare beneficiaries while critical access hospitals had nearly half from this same group.
 This is likely tied to patient demographics.

 Average percentage of payor days by hospital type